kubernetes-sigs/cluster-api-operator/docs/README.md

 Wait for cert-manager to be ready before proceeding.

-After cert-manager is successfully installed, you can install the Cluster API operator using one of the following methods:
+After cert-manager is successfully installed, you can install the Cluster API operator directly by applying the latest release assets:

-### Method 1: Apply Manifests from Release Assets

-Install the Cluster API operator directly by applying the latest release assets:

 ```bash
 kubectl apply -f https://github.com/kubernetes-sigs/cluster-api-operator/releases/latest/download/operator-components.yaml